SSStepa/SSStepa/README.md

     # Write your MySQL query statement below
     SELECT name As Employee FROM Employee AS Em1
     WHERE salary>(SELECT salary FROM Employee AS Em2 WHERE Em2.id = Em1.ManagerId);

+## 2798.
+Number of Employees Who Met the Target
+### There are n employees in a company, numbered from 0 to n - 1.
+Each employee i has worked for hours[i] hours in the company.
+### The company requires each employee to work for at least target hours.
+### You are given a 0-indexed array of non-negative integers hours of length n and a non-negative integer target.
+### Return the integer denoting the number of employees who worked at least target hours.

+    class Solution:
+        def numberOfEmployeesWhoMetTarget(self, hours: List[int], target: int) -> int:
+            good_workers = 0
+            hours.sort(reverse=True)
+            while len(hours)>=good_workers+1 and hours[good_workers]>=target:
+                good_workers+=1
+            return good_workers